tacman/msgphp/docs/ddd/collections.md

 ### `static fromValue(?iterable $value): DomainCollectionInterface`

-Factorizes a new collection from its primitive value.
+Returns a factorized collection from any primitive iterable.
 Using `null` implies an empty collection.

 ---